AlexCanCode/Player-Stats/README.md

 # Player-Stats
-A chrome extension that displays relevent, up-to-date NBA Stats for any player simply by hovering over their name on any given webpage.
+A chrome extension that displays relevant, up-to-date NBA Stats for any player simply by hovering over their name on any given webpage.

 ## Table of Contents
 - Motivation